Skip to main content

 3. "Original" with the logo on the right — likely glass for RHD cars.
 Geometry may differ.

-4. For Plaid/X Refresh owners better to go to a dealer order — antennas and special coatings there aren't replicated correctly in China.
+4. For Plaid/X Refresh owners better to go to a dealer order — special coatings there aren't replicated correctly in China.

 5. Light sensor / camera calibration usually doesn't need to be done manually — Tesla self-calibrates over a couple of trips.
 But if an error pops up — go to TESLAMINSK.BY/ЭлектроЭра/Теслашоп with Toolbox.